Death of Sean Cunningham: Inquest

-The coroner described the seat mechanism as being "entirely useless".
-Seven personnel had nineteen opportunities to check the position of the SFH between its final flight on 4 November and the incident, and none of them, including Cunningham, had determined the SFH to be misplaced.
-One senior aircraftman who was working that day gave evidence at the inquest about how he had not seen any problems with the ejection seat when he looked at it and that if the seat pin was in the seat, then it was deemed safe.
+The coroner described the safety pin of the ejection seat's firing handle as "entirely useless".
+Seven personnel had nineteen opportunities to check the position of the firing handle between its final flight on 4 November and the incident, and none of them, including Cunningham, had determined the safety pin had been incorrectly inserted or that the firing handle was in an unsafe position.
+One senior aircraftman who was working that day gave evidence at the inquest stating that he had confirmed the firing handle safety pin was in position, which meant it was supposed to be safe according to his training.
 He said "I still believe it's not possible, or shouldn't be possible, for those other positions.
 To me, an ejection seat should have two settings: safe or in use."

 One of the last things that a pilot does when crewing-in before take-off, is to remove the safety pin(s) so that the seat is "live".
 The safety pin on the seat could also be mis-aligned, which when viewed from a normal vertical downward angle, means that it looks to be in the 'safe' position, but would not be.
 This means that the yellow and black strap that sits between the pilots legs (the SFH) can be pulled upwards sharply and the seat will deploy.
 The SFH can also be pushed accidentally into a downward position, so that any amount of downward pressure upon it will allow the ejection to activate.

 The coroner was critical of Martin-Baker, who knew about how the bolt that retained the drogue parachute was not to be over-tightened as far back as January 1990.
 Martin-Baker had informed some operators of the Mk10B1 seat (including many military air forces worldwide) not to over-tighten the bolt, but had not informed either the Ministry of Defence or the Royal Air Force.
 An assessment carried out by the Ministry after the incident stated that the event would occur only every 115 years.
 It was revealed prior to sentencing that Martin-Baker had passed this information to MoD before 1990, so had no obligation to do so again in 1990.
 In court, it was claimed MoD never had this information, from 1952 on.
 An RAF training film, MoD Air Publications and aircrew & engineer witnesses, proved otherwise; but the Health and Safety Executive advised the judge that this was irrelevant.